-* Write a brief introduction - this is your statement of case, this is very similar to what you said to the Commissioner in the Conciliation phase, what you did, why you believe it was correct both in terms of the procedures & the level of sanction (dismissal) & why you believe your procedure was appropriate to your size of company.
+* Write a brief introduction - this is your statement of case, this is very similar to what you said to the Commissioner in the Conciliation phase, what you did, why you believe it was correct both in terms of the procedures and the level of sanction (dismissal) and why you believe your procedure was appropriate to your size of company.

 * Make sure that you indicate that you know about the Code of Good Practice on Dismissal (Print out a copy and have it with you.)

-* Also make sure that you the Commissioner understands the importance to your small business of your good name & customer service
+* Also make sure that you the Commissioner understands the importance to your small business of your good name and customer service

 2. The purpose of the meeting is for you and the ex-employee to agree that each document is the correct document, (for example: this is the notice of the dismissal which you received?), and to reduce the number of issues which are in dispute.